DeJayDev/speedboat/README.md

 Again, it depends.
 If you are interested in using Speedboat in your server, please message me and provide an invite alongside some general information about the server.
 At this time, Speedboat is only being added to larger (1-2k+ average CCU) servers that have more complex moderation requirements as we scale up to support more bots/become "public" (Google Forms application for the bot)

-I am happy to add Speedboat to larger servers within the Minecraft community no questions asked.
+However, I am happy to add Speedboat to larger servers within the Minecraft community no questions asked.